ashzest/marsStormers/README.md

 The game is also multiplayer, has difficulty levels and gives suggestions too for playing the best move.
+Please refresh once if the suggestions do not come.
 Our AI agent is an Utility-Based Agent.
 Utility Based Agents are goal-oriented agent but provide an extra component of utility measurement which makes them different by providing a measure of success at a given state.
 Utility-based agent act based not only goals but also the best way to achieve the goal.